AnyOldName3/LVFS/LVFS/Design.md

 * VFS Path goes in
 * 'Real path' comes out
 	- May need to be a more complex thing if different byte ranges need to come from different places.
+	- Can identify which sources have bonus behaviour with overloaded functions specific to interfaces.

 ##Reader
 * Takes stuff from Selector